Course requirements:

 After your Application is Submitted

-When the application reaches the Department, it will be considered by the Department’s Graduate Admissions Team.
-Applicants may be invited for an interview in Cambridge or, via Skype if it is not possible to travel to Cambridge.
-The Faculty’s Degree Committee will then consider the application and make a recommendation to the Graduate Admissions Office as to whether an offer of a place on the course should be made, and if so, with what academic conditions.
+When the application reaches the Department, it will be considered by the Department’s Postgraduate Admissions Team.
+Applicants will be invited for an interview via Zoom/Teams.
+The Faculty’s Degree Committee will then consider the application and make a recommendation to the Postgraduate Admissions Office as to whether an offer of a place on the course should be made, and if so, with what academic conditions.

 Please be aware that this process may take several months.
 You can check the status of your application at any time via your Applicant Portal.